pikeman20/bumper-dev/docs/usage/docker.md

 ---

-_For advanced Docker parameters (resource limits, secrets, configs), see the [Wiki Environment Variables](https://MVladislav.github.io/bumper/infos/Env_Var/)._
+_For advanced Docker parameters (resource limits, secrets, configs), see the [Environment Variables](../configuration/environment.md)._